Cleeng/cleeng-java-sdk/README.md

 Determines the number of time the library will retry when an exception is throw by the remote http server.
 This configuration setting applies to both synchronous and asynchronous method calls.
 ## useNonBlockingMode
 Determines whether to block the code execution until request completes.
 This setting only applies to asynchronous methods, as synchronous ones are blocking only.
+## platformUrl
+Determines the URL of the production platform.
+## platformUrlSandbox
+Determines the URL of the sandbox platform.

 ---
 # Example usage with synchronous/blocking method call